simple-crypto/simple-website/organization.md

 	same copyleft license as for the development and public evaluation stages for open source developments.
 	Gold sponsors gives access to a yearly non-copyleft license for commercial closed source developments.
 	Precisely, ?
-	* After final release, the codes become available under a non-copyleft licenses.
+	* After final release, the codes become available under a perpetual non-copyleft licenses.
 Precisely, ?

 Besides, our evaluation tools will only be released under a copyleft license, namely the AGPLv3 one.